Flag of American Samoa: Design

 The flag consists of a large white triangle, pointed towards the hoist, bordered in red and charged with an eagle, all on a blue field.
 The U.S. national bird holds a yellow uatogi (a war club) in its claws.

 The colors and symbols of the flag carry cultural, political, and regional meanings.
 The red, white and blue represent the colors traditionally utilized by both the United States and Samoa.
 The bald eagle represents the U.S. and features on the flag, although it does not live in American Samoa.
-It clutches two Samoan symbols, alluding to America's guardianship over American Samoa, as well as evoking the Great Seal of the United States.
+It clutches two Samoan symbols, alluding to the United States' guardianship over American Samoa, as well as evoking the Great Seal of the United States.
 The symbols are a uatogi (a war club, epitomizing the government's power) and a fue (a fly-whisk, representing the wisdom of traditional Samoan leaders).